zuspitez/IoT-v3/README.md

 | Email alert sent when temperature reached/or above a predefined threshold |
 | Authentication – user need to log in with correct username and password   |

-Refer to below Youtube for demo and more details: https://youtu.be/BdqTqsXDfU4
+Refer to my Youtube for demo and more details: https://youtu.be/BdqTqsXDfU4